fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

 puts in section .text of /lib/aarch64-linux-gnu/libc.so.6
 ```

-What remains to be seen is how the symbol `puts@plt` is connected with `libc/puts` at run time.
+What remains to be seen is how the PLT stub `puts@plt` is connected with `libc/puts` at run time.

 That's exactly the GOT's mission!
 Let's delve deeper and lift the veil.